 6.63.1 Applicability to language

-The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.63 applies to Python.
+The vulnerability as documented in ISO/IEC 24772-1 subclause 6.63 applies to Python.

 Python provides locks and semaphores that are intended to protect critical sections of data.
 All calls to lock.acquire() with default parameters guarantee that the calling concurrent unit (thread, process or coroutine) will not continue until the lock is available.
 Python also provides event objects that permit programmed-specific notification between two concurrent units, as well as barriers and condition objects that permit the release of groups of concurrent units upon a single condition becoming true.
 However, there are vulnerabilities associated with Python’s synchronization mechanisms: